WalletWasabi/WasabiDoc/docs/why-wasabi/README.md

 ### Technology behind Wasabi

-- It has *advanced coin control features* to avoid linking coins from differente transactions.
+- It has *advanced coin control features* to avoid linking coins from different transactions.
 - It's the only *Light wallet that doesn't fail against network analysis*.
 - *Tor anonimity network is integrated into the wallet*, making it harder to trace your transaction's path.
 - *It implements Chaumian CoinJoin* to allow unlinking coins from their past.